Leaves of Absence and Withdrawals from Wellesley College

 There are many reasons a student might need to request a temporary leave from their studies at Wellesley.
 Some common reasons include pursuing professional opportunities such as internships, taking time to address health concerns, engaging in study away from the college, or managing challenges at home or with family.
 Regardless of the reason for a potential leave, students should consult with their Class Dean as early as possible about their plans for a leave.

 Leaves of Absence

-A student who plans to leave Wellesley permanently (typically to transfer to another institution) should withdraw from the College, rather than go on leave, using the online withdrawal form.
+A student who plans to leave Wellesley permanently (typically to transfer to another institution) should withdraw from the College, rather than go on leave, using the Request for Change of Status Form.
 If, after withdrawing, a student wishes to re-matriculate at Wellesley, the student may apply for readmission through the Academic Review Board.

 Mandatory Leaves of Absence and Withdrawals

 Wellesley College may require a student to leave the College under various circumstances, as described below.

 The Academic Review Board may require a student who is not of diploma grade standing to be placed on leave.
 In doing so, the Board will impose specific conditions to be satisfied before the student may return to the College, such as a specified time away from the College or evidence of satisfactory completion of academic work away from Wellesley.
 The Board may also require a student who is not of diploma grade standing and is not making satisfactory progress toward completing degree requirements to be withdrawn from the College, with the expectation that the student will not return to Wellesley.
 A student may request reconsideration of the decision only if there is new information available that was not available at the time of the original decision.

 Mandatory Medical Leaves